 Dig Those Noodles

 The Instant Ramen Museum is said to be geared towards children however I found it fascinating.
 What does that say about me?

-With a history of how Mr. Momofuku Ando created the instant Ramen noodle told through series of interesting displays, a recreation of his laboratory and a film, there is something for all ages.
+With a history of how Mr Momofuku Ando created the instant Ramen noodle told through a series of interesting displays, a recreation of his laboratory and a film, there is something for all ages.